mauricefarmer/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain."

-The data is is downloaded from
+The data was downloaded from
 <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" class="uri">https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip</a>

-The run\_analysis script downloads a zipped file called ‘Dataset.zip’ and unzips this into a directory called ‘UCI HAR Dataset’ containing the following files:
+The run\_analysis.R script downloads a zipped file called ‘Dataset.zip’ and unzips this into a directory called ‘UCI HAR Dataset’ containing the following files: